jackokaiser/vanlab/content/blogs/first-months.md

 We also caught up with all the dining out we couldn't do during lockdown.
 There are just so many nice restaurants in France cooking tasty local dishes - since we don't stay long we can't resist it.
 In fact, dining out is where we spent the most, followed by groceries and gas.
-We drove as much as possible on bioGNV (Erdgas - basically methane) although many regions simply didn't have any tanking stations for individuals.
+We drove as much as possible on bioGNV (Erdgas - basically methane) although many regions in France simply didn't have any tanking stations for individuals.

 <div class="row-image">
 ![Air quality plot](/assets/first_months/2021-06-07.png "Air quality plot")